Seniors Advocate branding logo Seniors Advocate branding logo mobile

 Menu

-Heat wave warnings are in effect across the province and rising temperatures may put vulnerable seniors at risk.
-With higher temperatures expected, it is recommended that seniors take some additional precautions and family, friends and neighbours are encouraged to check in on older people to ensure they are keeping cool and well hydrated.
+Heat warnings are in effect across the province and rising temperatures may put vulnerable seniors at risk.
+With higher temperatures expected, it is recommended that seniors take some additional precautions.
+Family, friends and neighbours are encouraged to check in on older people to ensure they are keeping cool and well hydrated.
 The dual focus during high temperatures is to keep the room cool and to keep the body cool.

 To cool rooms: